 Now that I’m retired and running this ministry, I have more time to research and write about many of the Christian ideas that cross my mind.
 I don’t always write bizarre and weird stuff, but I do like to, occasionally, visit the strange things that I call studies on the edge of faith — those outposts on the fringe of Christianity.

-Although many of my weekly or bi-weekly comments are just reflections on my life and how I relate to God, you will find many articles uploaded that are serious in-depth studies on religious-related topics.
+Although many of my bi-weekly or monthly articles are just reflections on my life and how I relate to God, you will find many articles uploaded that are serious in-depth studies on religious-related topics.
 Many topics could be either controversial or adult in nature.
 I do like the offbeat, uneasy, and unconventional topics and I like the strange and curious things in the Bible that sometimes get passed over rather quickly in a pastor’s sermon.
 But I don’t like having to be politically correct, because the truth is much more important than only saying things that make people feel good.
 I’ve known many Christian ministers, over the years, that only said what their audience wanted to hear, instead of what God wanted them to hear.